chavzilu143/nuxtjs-laravel-graphql/README.md

 Email: graphql@test.com<br />
 Password: secret<br />

-You can also try graphql backend: http://127.0.0.1/8000/graphql.
+You can also try graphql server: http://127.0.0.1/8000/graphql.
 Just use any graphql client like graphql-playground.

 # TODO<br />
 Will add docker setup for easy local installation<br />